SAP/spartacus-docs/_pages/home/updating-to-version-4/technical-changes-version-4.md

 The checkout related scss styles are moved here.
 ```

 Most of the code is moved unchanged, but some classes required changes after they were moved.
-See the section below for the list:
+See the following sections for more details.

 ### Use Facades Instead of Services

 Some services are now available through facades.
 Facades should be used instead.
-The main advantage to use facades instead of their service implementation is that the facades support lazy loading.
+The main advantage to using facades instead of their service implementation is that the facades support lazy loading.
 Facades are imported from `@spartacus/checkout/root`.

-- `CheckoutCostCenterFacade` should be used instead of `CheckoutCostCenterService`
+- `CheckoutCostCenterFacade` should be used instead of `CheckoutCostCenterService`.

-- `CheckoutDeliveryFacade` should be used instead of `CheckoutDeliveryService`
+- `CheckoutDeliveryFacade` should be used instead of `CheckoutDeliveryService`.

-- `CheckoutPaymentFacade` should be used instead of `CheckoutPaymentService`
+- `CheckoutPaymentFacade` should be used instead of `CheckoutPaymentService`.

-- `CheckoutFacade` should be used instead of `CheckoutService`
+- `CheckoutFacade` should be used instead of `CheckoutService`.

-- `PaymentTypeFacade` should be used instead of `PaymentTypeService`
+- `PaymentTypeFacade` should be used instead of `PaymentTypeService`.

-- `ClearCheckoutFacade` should be used instead of `ClearCheckoutService`
+- `ClearCheckoutFacade` should be used instead of `ClearCheckoutService`.

 #### ExpressCheckoutService

-- Service moved from `@spartacus/storefront` entry point to `@spartacus/checkout/components`.
+- The service moved from the `@spartacus/storefront` entry point to `@spartacus/checkout/components`.
-- `CheckoutDeliveryService` constructor parameter replaced with `CheckoutDeliveryFacade` from `@spartacus/checkout/root`.
+- The `CheckoutDeliveryService` constructor parameter is replaced with the `CheckoutDeliveryFacade` from `@spartacus/checkout/root`.
-- `CheckoutPaymentService` constructor parameter replaced with `CheckoutPaymentFacade` from `@spartacus/checkout/root`.
+- The `CheckoutPaymentService` constructor parameter is replaced with the `CheckoutPaymentFacade` from `@spartacus/checkout/root`.
-- `CheckoutDetailsService` constructor parameter is now imported from `@spartacus/checkout/components`.
+- The `CheckoutDetailsService` constructor parameter is now imported from `@spartacus/checkout/components`.
-- `CheckoutConfigService` constructor parameter is now imported from `@spartacus/checkout/components`.
+- The `CheckoutConfigService` constructor parameter is now imported from `@spartacus/checkout/components`.
-- `ClearCheckoutService` constructor parameter replaced with required `ClearCheckoutFacade` from `@spartacus/checkout/root`.
+- The `ClearCheckoutService` constructor parameter is replaced with the required `ClearCheckoutFacade` from `@spartacus/checkout/root`.
-- Method `resetCheckoutProcesses` was removed, use method `resetCheckoutProcesses` from `ClearCheckoutFacade` instead.
+- The `resetCheckoutProcesses` method was removed.
+Use the `resetCheckoutProcesses` method from the `ClearCheckoutFacade` instead.

 ### CostCenterComponent

-constructor parameter of type `CheckoutCostCenterService` is now of type `CheckoutCostCenterFacade`
+- The constructor parameter changed type from `CheckoutCostCenterService` to `CheckoutCostCenterFacade`.
-constructor parameter of type `PaymentTypeService` is now of type `PaymentTypeFacade`
+- The constructor parameter changed type from `PaymentTypeService` to `PaymentTypeFacade`.

 ### DeliveryModeComponent

-constructor parameter of type `CheckoutDeliveryService` is now of type `CheckoutDeliveryFacade`
+- The constructor parameter changed type from `CheckoutDeliveryService` to `CheckoutDeliveryFacade`.

 ### PaymentMethodComponent

-constructor parameter of type `CheckoutService` is now of type `CheckoutFacade`
+- The constructor parameter changed type from `CheckoutService` to `CheckoutFacade`.
-constructor parameter of type `CheckoutDeliveryService` is now of type `CheckoutDeliveryFacade`
+- The constructor parameter changed type from `CheckoutDeliveryService` to `CheckoutDeliveryFacade`.
-constructor parameter of type `CheckoutPaymentService` is now of type `CheckoutPaymentFacade`
+- The constructor parameter changed type from `CheckoutPaymentService` to `CheckoutPaymentFacade`.

 ### PaymentFormComponent

-constructor parameter of type `CheckoutPaymentService` is now of type `CheckoutPaymentFacade`
+- The constructor parameter changed type `CheckoutPaymentService` to `CheckoutPaymentFacade`.
-constructor parameter of type `CheckoutDeliveryService` is now of type `CheckoutDeliveryFacade`
+- The constructor parameter changed type from `CheckoutDeliveryService` to `CheckoutDeliveryFacade`.
-PaymentFormComponent does not implement `OnDestroy` anymore
+- The `PaymentFormComponent` does not implement `OnDestroy` anymore.
-method `ngOnDestroy()` removed.
+- The `ngOnDestroy()` method was removed.
-Address verification uses new `UserAddressService.verifyAddress` function instead of `CheckoutDeliveryService.verifyAddress`.
+- Address verification uses a new `UserAddressService.verifyAddress` function instead of `CheckoutDeliveryService.verifyAddress`.
-expiration date has been wrapped to `fieldset` instead of `label`. `span` has been replaced with `legend` and there are new `label` instead of `div` per every form control (expiration month, expiration year).
+- The expiration date has been wrapped to `fieldset` instead of `label`.
+The `span` has been replaced by `legend` and there are new `label` instead of `div` for every form control (expiration month, expiration year).

 ### PaymentTypeComponent

-constructor parameter of type `PaymentTypeService` is now of type `PaymentTypeFacade`
+- The constructor parameter changed type from `PaymentTypeService` to `PaymentTypeFacade`.

 ### PlaceOrderComponent

-constructor parameter of type `CheckoutService` is now of type `CheckoutFacade`
+- The constructor parameter changed type from `CheckoutService` to `CheckoutFacade`.

 ### ReviewSubmitComponent

-constructor parameter of type `CheckoutDeliveryService` is now of type `CheckoutDeliveryFacade`
+- The constructor parameter changed type from `CheckoutDeliveryService` to `CheckoutDeliveryFacade`.
-constructor parameter of type `CheckoutPaymentService` is now of type `CheckoutPaymentFacade`
+- The constructor parameter changed type from `CheckoutPaymentService` to `CheckoutPaymentFacade`.
-constructor parameter of type `PaymentTypeService` is now of type `PaymentTypeFacade`
+- The constructor parameter changed type from `PaymentTypeService` to `PaymentTypeFacade`.
-constructor parameter of type `CheckoutCostCenterService` is now of type `CheckoutCostCenterFacade`
+- The constructor parameter changed type from `CheckoutCostCenterService` to `CheckoutCostCenterFacade`.
-Removed constructor parameter `PromotionService`
+- The `PromotionService` constructor parameter was removed.

-Removed the attribute orderPromotions$
+- The `orderPromotions$` attribute was removed.
-The component gets promotions directly from the cart in the html template.
+- The component gets promotions directly from the cart in the HTML template.

 ### ScheduleReplenishmentOrderComponent

-constructor parameter of type `CheckoutService` is now of type `CheckoutFacade`
+- The constructor parameter changed type from `CheckoutService` to `CheckoutFacade`.

 ### ShippingAddressComponent

-constructor parameter of type `CheckoutDeliveryService` is now of type `CheckoutDeliveryFacade`
+- The constructor parameter changed type from `CheckoutDeliveryService` to `CheckoutDeliveryFacade`.
-constructor parameter of type `PaymentTypeService` is now of type `PaymentTypeFacade`
+- The constructor parameter changed type from `PaymentTypeService` to `PaymentTypeFacade`.
-constructor parameter of type `CheckoutCostCenterService` is now of type `CheckoutCostCenterFacade`
+- The constructor parameter changed type from `CheckoutCostCenterService` to `CheckoutCostCenterFacade`.

 ### CheckoutEventModule

-Change: One new required constructor parameters `_checkoutEventListener: CheckoutEventListener`
+The `CheckoutEventModule` has one new required constructor parameter: `_checkoutEventListener: CheckoutEventListener`.

-To split out the checkout code in the checkout lib, the address verification functionality
-was moved in `UserAddressService` in @spartacus/core.
-The address verification related functions in `CheckoutDeliveryService` and ngrx supporting classes are not present in the checkout lib.
+To split out the checkout code in the checkout library, the address verification functionality was moved to the `UserAddressService` in the `@spartacus/core` library.
+The address verification related functions in `CheckoutDeliveryService` and NgRx supporting classes are not present in the checkout library.

 ### CheckoutDeliveryService

-New property `processStateStore: Store<StateWithCheckout>` is added into the constructor.
+A new `processStateStore: Store<StateWithCheckout>` property is added into the constructor.

-These functions are not present in the checkout lib:
+The following functions are not present in the checkout library:

 - `getAddressVerificationResults(): Observable<AddressValidation | string>`
 - `verifyAddress(address: Address): void`
 - `clearAddressVerificationResults(): void`

-These functions are also not present in the corresponding facade `CheckoutDeliveryFacade`
+These functions are also not present in the corresponding `CheckoutDeliveryFacade` facade.

 ### CheckoutState

-Property `addressVerification: AddressVerificationState` is removed from the `CheckoutState` class in the checkout lib.
+- The `addressVerification: AddressVerificationState` property is removed from the `CheckoutState` class in the checkout library.

 ### AddressVerificationState

-The `AddressVerificationState` class is not carried over to the checkout lib.
+- The `AddressVerificationState` class is not carried over to the checkout library.

 ### CheckoutPaymentService

-New property `processStateStore: Store<StateWithCheckout>` is added into the constructor.
+A new `processStateStore: Store<StateWithCheckout>` property is added into the constructor.

 ### CheckoutService

-New property `processStateStore: Store<StateWithCheckout>` is added into the constructor.
+A new `processStateStore: Store<StateWithCheckout>` property is added into the constructor.

 ### PaymentTypeService

-New property `processStateStore: Store<StateWithCheckout>` is added into the constructor.
+A new `processStateStore: Store<StateWithCheckout>` property is added into the constructor.

 ### OrderConfirmationItemsComponent

-Removed constructor parameter `PromotionService`
+- The `PromotionService` constructor parameter was removed.
-Removed the attribute orderPromotions$
+- The `orderPromotions$` attribute was removed.
-The component gets promotions directly from the order in the html template.
+- The component gets promotions directly from the order in the HTML template.

 ### OccCheckoutAdapter

-Protected method `getEndpoint` has been removed.
-There are new methods: `getPlaceOrderEndpoint`, `getRemoveDeliveryAddressEndpoint`, `getClearDeliveryModeEndpoint`, `getLoadCheckoutDetailsEndpoint`.
+- The protected `getEndpoint` method has been removed.
+- The following are new methods:
+  - `getPlaceOrderEndpoint`
+  - `getRemoveDeliveryAddressEndpoint`
+  - `getClearDeliveryModeEndpoint`
+  - `getLoadCheckoutDetailsEndpoint`

 ### OccCheckoutPaymentAdapter

-Protected method`getCartEndpoint` has been removed.
-There are new methods: `getCardTypesEndpoint`, `getCreatePaymentDetailsEndpoint`, `getPaymentProviderSubInfoEndpoint`, `getSetPaymentDetailsEndpoint`.
+- The protected `getCartEndpoint` method has been removed.
+- The following are new methods:
+  - `getCardTypesEndpoint`
+  - `getCreatePaymentDetailsEndpoint`
+  - `getPaymentProviderSubInfoEndpoint`
+  - `getSetPaymentDetailsEndpoint`

 ### OccCheckoutCostCenterAdapter

-Protected method`getCartEndpoint` has been removed.
-There is a new method: `getSetCartCostCenterEndpoint`.
+- The protected `getCartEndpoint` method has been removed.
+- The new method is `getSetCartCostCenterEndpoint`.

 ### OccCheckoutDeliveryAdapter

-Protected method`getCartEndpoint` has been removed.
-There are new methods: `getCreateDeliveryAddressEndpoint`, `getDeliveryModeEndpoint`, `getDeliveryModesEndpoint`, `getSetDeliveryAddressEndpoint`, `getSetDeliveryModeEndpoint`.
+- The protected `getCartEndpoint` method has been removed.
+- The following are new methods:
+  - `getCreateDeliveryAddressEndpoint`
+  - `getDeliveryModeEndpoint`
+  - `getDeliveryModesEndpoint`
+  - `getSetDeliveryAddressEndpoint`
+  - `getSetDeliveryModeEndpoint`

 ### OccCheckoutPaymentTypeAdapter

-Protected method`getCartEndpoint` has been removed.
-There are new methods: `getPaymentTypesEndpoint`, `getSetCartPaymentTypeEndpoint`.
+- The protected `getCartEndpoint` method has been removed.
+- The following are new methods:
+  - `getPaymentTypesEndpoint`
+  - `getSetCartPaymentTypeEndpoint`

 ### OccCheckoutReplenishmentOrderAdapter

-There is a new method: `getScheduleReplenishmentOrderEndpoint`.
+- The new method is `getScheduleReplenishmentOrderEndpoint`.

 ### CheckoutComponentModule

-`CheckoutComponentModule` was and renamed to `CheckoutComponentsModule`.
+The `CheckoutComponentModule` was moved and renamed to `CheckoutComponentsModule`.
 It was moved to `@spartacus/checkout/components`.
-The new module is, not exactly the same as the previous one, but the new one should essentially be a superset of the previous one.
+The new module is not exactly the same as the previous one, but the new one should essentially be a superset of the previous one.

 ### CheckoutModule

-The `CheckoutModule` from `@spartacus/core` became `CheckoutCoreModule` in `@spartacus/checkout/core`.  `CheckoutCoreModule` from `@spartacus/checkout/core` fills a similar role as the previous `CheckoutModule` from `@spartacus/core`.
+The `CheckoutModule` from `@spartacus/core` became `CheckoutCoreModule` in `@spartacus/checkout/core`.
+The `CheckoutCoreModule` from `@spartacus/checkout/core` fills a similar role as the previous `CheckoutModule` from `@spartacus/core`.
 One exception is providing the `CheckoutCartInterceptor`, which is now done in `CheckoutRootModule` from `@spartacus/checkout/root` instead.

-(Note: The new `CheckoutCoreModule` doesn't have the method `forRoot()` - please just import `CheckoutCoreModule` instead.)
+**Note:** The new `CheckoutCoreModule` does not have the `forRoot()` method.
+Just import the `CheckoutCoreModule` instead.

 There is still a `CheckoutModule` in `@spartacus/checkout`.
-While its name is the same as the previous module from `@spartacus/core`,  his role is different.
-It imports other new checkout lib modules: `CheckoutComponentsModule`, `CheckoutCoreModule`, `CheckoutOccModule`.
-The new module naming changes might seem confusing at first sight, but the choice of the new names were made to align with the feature libs module naming convention in Spartacus.
+While its name is the same as the previous module from `@spartacus/core`,  it has a different role.
+It imports other new checkout library modules: `CheckoutComponentsModule`, `CheckoutCoreModule`, `CheckoutOccModule`.
+The new module naming changes might seem confusing at first sight, but the choice of the new names was made to align with the feature library module naming convention in Spartacus.

-## Complete List of Symbols (class, interface, const) Moved to the Checkout Library
+## Complete List of Symbols (Class, Interface, Const) Moved to the Checkout Library

 Imports for these symbols must be updated in custom code.